Do Catholics Worship Mary?

 In classical theology, terminologies are very specific.
 According to St. Thomas Aquinas, there are two types of veneration.
 The first is dulia, which is “the honor and reverence appropriately due to the excellence of a created person.”
 We commonly show this for people or things that deserve recognition and honor, such as student leaders, Olympic medalists, and national heroes.
 This is the same honor we give to saints.

 And then there is latria or adoration which is due to God alone.
 It is the worship and homage that is rightly offered only to God.
-We submit and acknowledge our dependence in Him.
+We submit and acknowledge our dependence on Him.
 We recognize Him as Creator and trust in His providence.

+Do Catholics worship Mary or venerate her by virtue of "hyperdulia"?
 There are overwhelming reasons for us to render such great honor to Our Lady.
 We must remember that God honored her first.
 Through her fiat, her “yes” (Luke 1:38), God became Man.
 Isn’t it fascinating that even though God can do all things without the help of mortal beings, He still chose the Virgin Mary to be an instrument of His divine grace?
 He chose her to be the “Mother of God,” bearing the Son of God in her womb.

 While hanging upon the cross, Jesus gave to us all His own mother when He said, “Behold your mother” (John 19:27).
 Mary is our mother and not some “goddess” in a strange pantheon of gods.
 This great mother leads us to a closer union with her Son, Jesus Christ.